Tan Kah Kee MRT station: Location

 The station is located along Bukit Timah Road and is partly underneath the HCI campus.
 In addition to HCI, the station serves other schools such as Nanyang Primary School, St. Margaret's Secondary School, Nanyang Girls' High School, National Junior College and Raffles Girls' Primary School.
 It is also close to the two retail centres of Coronation Plaza and Crown Centre, and the two other landmarks of Poh Ming Tse Temple and Kuan Yin San Temple.
+It is also close by to condominiums along Duchess Road and Shelford Road such as the Watten House Condo.

 Services

-Tan Kah Kee station serves the Downtown line (DTL) and is situated between the Sixth Avenue and Botanic Gardens stations.
+Tan Kah Kee station serves the Downtown Line (DTL) and is situated between the Sixth Avenue and Botanic Gardens stations.
 The station code is DT8 as reflected on official maps.
 The station operates between 5:44 am and 12:34 am daily, with headways of 2 to 5 minutes.

 Station design

 Designed by the architectural firms of SAA Architects and Ong & Ong, the station was intended to be a grand yet compelling structure, reflecting the youthful ingenuity of the students while also being mindful of the historical background.
 Additionally, the station was designed to accompany the existing greenery in the area.
 The station has an "open, park-like" setting with clear geometric lines and green geometric panels giving the station a contemporary impression.
 The entrances are designed with an overarching canopy to highlight the design theme of "nature and flow".
 The critical structures of the station – the pedestrian bridge, ventilation shafts and covered linkway – converge at the main entrance, rotated around a pivot.
 Vertical plants and planter boxes are placed around the station.
 The forms and textures of the station, which has random and orderly patterns of blocks, were inspired by the popular game Jenga.